NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ## Prerequisites

 1. Install any edition of Visual Studio 2017 or higher from [visualstudio.com](https://www.visualstudio.com/) with any .NET-related workload.
-Visual Studio 2017 automatically includes NuGet capabilities when a .NET workload is installed.
+Visual Studio 2017 and higher automatically include NuGet capabilities when a .NET workload is installed.

 1. Install the `dotnet` CLI.